browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 	int devsup = coprthr_devctl(dev,COPRTHR_DEVCTL_TESTSUP);

-The following flags may be used to check for specific suport:
+The following flags may be used to check for specific support:

 	COPRTHR_DEVSUP_F_RUNTIME
 	COPRTHR_DEVSUP_F_COMPILER